melles1991/usecuewebsite/_posts/2016-04-21-two-viewports-to-rule-them-all.md

 The concept of 'fixed viewports' is based on the premise that all screens have viewport scaling, unless they have a certain minimum width.
 This minimum width is what we call the 'desktop version'.
 This is nowadays about 1200 pixels.
 This desktop version can be shown on tablets through viewport scaling.
 Using this width on a phone, would result in an illegible website.
 Therefore we need a second width, the 'phone version'.
 Using 400 pixels for this width works best for me.

-What I do, is that I build for each of these versions a fixed-width website.
-I do this using conditional CSS.
-I start with 1200 pixels version and switch to the 400 pixel version at about 600 pixels screen width.
-I do this by using a CSS media query and rewriting the meta viewport tag with Javascript.&nbsp;
+How it works is that you build a fixed-width website for each of these versions.
+This is done purely in CSS.
+You can start with the 1200 pixels version and switch to the 400 pixel version at about 600 pixels screen width.
+The switch can be made by using a CSS media query and rewriting the meta viewport tag with Javascript.&nbsp;

-This means that the desktop version does not need to have any responsive features.
+This means that the CSS for the desktop version does not need to have any responsive features.
 You can use simple floats and all sizes can be measured in pixels.
-The phone version will override these sizes where needed.
-Most of the time this means applying 'float: none' and 'width: 100%' to these elements.&nbsp;
+The CSS for the phone version will override these sizes where needed.
+Most of the time this means applying 'float: none' and 'width: 100%' to these elements.
+Simple, right?

 > "After 14h straight I think it’s time I call it a day… responsive design is hard"

 I found the above quote on Twitter.
 Do you feel the same?
 Try this technique!
 It will change your perspective.
-Because this technique allows you to make ANY website responsive in less than 3 hours.
+With this 'fixed viewports' building responsive websites is very easy.
+In my experience this technique allows you to make ANY website responsive in less than 3 hours.

-TIP: Feeling fancy?
+PRO TIP: Feeling fancy?
 Add an in-between version for portrait tablets.